-Relief Payments to Targeted Case Management CMO) Providers Description Issue one-time provider relief payments for TCMO providers.
+Provider Relief Payments to Targeted Case Management Option (TCMO) Providers Description Issue one-time provider relief payments for TCMO providers.
 TCMO providers deliver direct case management and service coordination to clients receiving services through 1915(c) waivers in Nebraska.
 Timeframe Implement within 90 days of approval of the spending plan initiative.
 How it enhances or expands Medicaid HCBS Funding will enhance provider's ability to provide timely and quality service coordination and case management to clients receiving waiver services.
 The funding will allow for increased efforts towards recruitment and retention.
 Medicaid plans to issue the payments with the state-only funds created from the 10 percent enhanced FMAP and does not anticipate seeking to match any of the payments with additional FFP or seeking underlying authority to do so.
 This plan includes approximately \$3.7 million for these provider payments.
 Initiative Sustainability Beyond 2024 This initiative will not create sustainability concerns, as it includes one-time payments.
 Additional Information (10/2022) The project was approved by CMS effective August 23, 2022.
 Internal planning and implementation are currently underway.
-Progress Update (1/2023) The provider relief payments have been fully executed.